Nate1729/Wine-Quality-Analysis/exploration/dim_reduce.md

 * free sulfur dioxide
 * citric acid
 * fixed acidity
+* Volatile acidity
 * chlorides
+* Density (both alcohol and pH have strong correlations)

+I am curious to see if the pH can cover the other three measures of acidity in the model.

 These changes produce the following covariance matrix
 ![](RedWineCovariance_adj.png)